-We are seeing the first bills filed to establish Education Savings Accounts, a program that would let families use tax dollars to send their children to private schools.
-Republicans and conservatives have long advocated for some kind of school choice program, saying it would give families more choices about where to send their kids to school.
+We are seeing the first bills filed to establish Education Savings Accounts (ESAs), programs that would let families use tax dollars to send their children to private schools.
+Republicans and conservatives have long advocated for some kind of school choice program, saying it would give families more options for where to send their kids to school.

-In 2023, Texas lawmakers came close.
+In 2023, Texas lawmakers came close to passing school choice legislation.
 The Senate passed a school choice bill, but in the House, rural Republicans joined with Democrats to block it.
-With even more pro-school choice Republicans joining the House next session, Gov. Greg Abbott and others believe they have the votes to pass it.
+Now, with even more pro-school choice Republicans joining the House next session, Gov. Greg Abbott and others believe they have the votes to pass it.

 "It's a win-win.
-Not only do ESAs support families that need an alternative, we see significantly improved results in academic achievement and life outcomes," Mandy Drogin with the Texas Public Policy Foundation said.
+Not only do ESAs support families that need an alternative, we see significantly improved results in academic achievement and life outcomes," said Mandy Drogin with the Texas Public Policy Foundation.
 "It's a rising tide that will lift all boats here in our great state of Texas."

-"Students who may have fallen through the cracks in their public school are going to have a new chance, a new opportunity to be able to, to learn, to achieve, to succeed, to be on a pathway to getting a job earning a living, providing for the family and living a good life," Abbott said last week.
+"Students who may have fallen through the cracks in their public school are going to have a new chance, a new opportunity to be able to learn, to achieve, to succeed, to be on a pathway to getting a job earning a living, providing for the family and living a good life," Abbott said.

 On the first day of bill filing, State Rep. Briscoe Cain of Deer Park filed House Bill 212 to reimburse parents for enrolling their children in private schools.

-While she believes state lawmakers should allow every child in need access to an Education Savings Account, Drogin said she believes there should be a priority for students who are low-income or special needs.
+While she believes state lawmakers should allow every child in need access to an Education Savings Account, Drogin said she also believes there should be a priority for students who are low-income or who have special needs.

 "It's really important that we make sure that we take care of the most disadvantaged," Drogin said.
 "We want to make sure the priority is given to those low-income and special needs students, but every single child, regardless of where they live, if their parent decides that they're not being well served in the school that they are zoned for, then they should have access to this."